 Kinney Canyon Trailhead on the Rochford Road, three miles north of the Deerfield Highway.

 Mystic Trailhead on the Mystic Road north of the Deerfield Highway, provides access to the George S. Mickelson Trail as well.

 Silver City Trailhead at roads end, just above Silver City on Rapid Creek.

 Deer Creek Trailhead on the Silver Cityroad just west of US 385, also serves the 111-mile Centennial Trail.

-Overall, Deerfield Trail is the 6th most popular horseback riding trail of all 17 horseback riding in South Dakota.
+Overall, Deerfield Trail is the 6th most popular horse trail of all 17 horseback rides in South Dakota.